 Alfa Aldea Observatory

-A family-run observatory set up in a back yard, Alfa Aldea is a relaxed and enjoyable way to observe the night sky with knowledgable and welcoming hosts.
+A family-run observatory set up in a backyard, Alfa Aldea is a relaxed and enjoyable way to observe the night sky with knowledgeable and welcoming hosts.
 The tour even includes a glass of wine and a bowl of soup.
 Two-hour tours cost $15,000 CLP.
 You can stay onsite as well with rooms starting from $20,000 CLP.